Dealing With Difficult Emotions

 Once you've processed what you're feeling, you can decide if you need to express your emotion.
 Sometimes it's enough to just realize how you feel, but other times you'll want to do something to feel better.

 - Think about the best way to express your emotion.
 Is this a time when you need to gently confront someone else?
 Talk over what you're feeling with a friend?
-Get out your frustrations by yelling into your pillow so only you hear?
-Or do you work off the feeling by going for a run?
+Or work off the feeling by going for a run?

 It won't solve anything to show my anger to Ian — it may even make him feel more superior!
 But my feelings tell me that I need to avoid getting in another situation where he takes control over a project.